Geoffrey Evans (British Army officer): India, Burma and Siam

 When the Japanese surrendered in August 1945 7th Indian Division was flown into Siam where Evans became the GOC Allied Land Forces in Siam until 1946.
 In August 1945 his permanent rank was advanced from lieutenant-colonel to colonel.
 During the Second World War, Evans was appointed a Commander of the Order of the British Empire (1945), awarded the Distinguished Service Order (1941) and Two Bars (1942 and 1944), and Mentioned in Despatches five times.
-In the King's Birthday Honours 1946 Evans was invested as a Companion of the Order of the Bath for his exploits in Burma.
+In the King's Birthday Honours of 1946, Evans was appointed a Companion of the Order of the Bath for his exploits in Burma.

 Post-war

-After the war he was appointed general officer commanding 42nd (Lancashire) Division in 1947 and his temporary rank of major-general made permanent.
+After the war Evans was appointed General Officer Commanding 42nd (Lancashire) Division in 1947 and his temporary rank of major-general made permanent.
 He then went to be Director of Military Training at the War Office in 1948.
-He became General Officer Commanding 40th Division in Hong Kong in 1949 and then Temporary Commander of British Forces in Hong Kong in 1951 as a temporary lieutenant-general which appointment came to an end at the end of January 1952.
+He became General Officer Commanding 40th Division in Hong Kong in 1949 and then temporary Commander of British Forces in Hong Kong in 1951 as a temporary lieutenant-general.
+The appointment came to an end in January 1952.

-Reverting to major-general, he became Assistant Chief of Staff (Organisation and Training) Supreme Headquarters Allied Powers Europe from March 1952 to April 1953 and then, once again as a temporary lieutenant-general, General Officer Commanding-in-Chief Northern Command from May 1953 to May 1957.
+Reverting to major-general, Evans became Assistant Chief of Staff (Organisation and Training) Supreme Headquarters Allied Powers Europe from March 1952 to April 1953 and then, once again as a temporary lieutenant-general, General Officer Commanding-in-Chief Northern Command from May 1953 to May 1957.
 He was confirmed in the permanent rank of lieutenant-general in October 1953.
-In the New Year Honours 1954 was appointed a Knight Commander of the Order of the British Empire and retired from the army in June 1957.
-In 1959 he published his account of the five great battles he was involved in (The Desert and the Jungle).
+In the 1954 New Year Honours he was appointed a Knight Commander of the Order of the British Empire.
+He retired from the army in June 1957.
+In 1959 he published his account of the five great battles in which he was involved (The Desert and the Jungle).